EvilNick2/git-utilities/README.md

 ## :dart: About ##

-**Git Utilities** is a set of Windows registry scripts that add two context menu options:
+**Git Utilities** is a set of Windows registry scripts that add a new submenu to the Windows Explorer context menu.
+This submenu houses two options:
 - **Git Clone Here:** Clones a Git repository from the clipboard directly into the current directory.
 - **Git Pull Here:** Performs a Git pull in the current directory.